 In the Advanced Integration Monitoring application you find the following monitoring areas:

 Focused Run 2.0 SP00

-To set up Advanced Integration Monitoring please follow the monitoring setup guide provided for each of the supported categories below:
+To setup Advanced Integration Monitoring please follow the monitoring setup guide provide for each of the supported categories:

 In Advanced Integration Monitoring, integration monitoring information is collected on the technical component level.
 This makes the setup much easier and less error-prone because Focused Run can suggest monitoring categories based on the installed software components.
 For most of the categories Focused Run also offers default filters, which collect all communication for this monitoring category, no matter where they came from or where they are sent to.
 These capabilities speed up the initial setup of Advanced Integration Monitoring, as it is no longer necessary to maintain a specific source-target combination for an interface.

 However, this new setup approach also means that the landscape topology, which shows the connections between the systems in the landscape, is no longer created automatically.
 Instead, the landscape topology can be created in a scenario, if it is required.
 Creating the landscape topology will usually not be necessary for all interfaces in a landscape.
 For most of them, the technical component-based view will be sufficient.
 But if you want to group different point-to-point connections that belong to a more complex interface scenario together, you can do this by setting up a scenario.